 There have been no material realized gains or losses on available-for-sale debt securities for the periods presented.
-As of December 31, 2020, the remaining contractual maturities of \$49.0 million of available-for-sale debt securities was less than one year and \$2.5 million of available-for-sale debt securities were less than two years.
+As of December 31, 2021, the remaining contractual maturities of \$2.5 million of available-for-sale debt securities were less than one year.